 '''

 "results": [{

 // Place data

 "place": { "name", "location" },

 // Coffee machine properties

 "coffee-machine": { "id", "brand", "type" },

 // Route data

-"route": {
+"route": { "distance", "duration", "location_tip" },

-"distance".

-"duration",

-"location_tip"

-},

 "offers": [{

 // Recipe data

-"recipe": {
+"recipe": { "id", "name", "description" },

-"id",

-"name",

-"description"

 // Recipe specific options

-"options":

-{ "volume" },
+"options": { "volume" },

 // Offer metadata

-"offer":

-{ "id", "valid_until" },
+"offer": { "id", "valid_until" },

 // Pricing

-"pricing": {
+"pricing": { "currency_code", "price", "localized_price"

-"currency_code",

-"price",

-"localized_price"

-"estimated_waiting_time"
+"estimated waiting time"

 }, ...]

+}, ...]

 '''

-Such a decomposed API is much easier to read than a long list of different attributes.
+Such decomposed API is much easier to read than a long sheet of different attributes.
 Furthermore, it's probably better to group even more entities in advance.
-For example, a place and a route could be nested fields under a synthetic location property, or offer and pricing fields might be combined into some generalized object.
+For example, a place and a route could be joined in a single location structure, or an offer and a pricing might be combined into some generalized object.

-It is important to say that readability is achieved not only by merely grouping the entities.
-Decomposing must be performed in such a manner that a developer, while reading the interface, instantly understands, "Here is the place description of no interest to me right now, no need to traverse deeper."
-If the data fields needed to complete some action are scattered all over different composites, the readability doesn't improve and even degrades.
+It is important to say that readability is achieved not only by mere grouping the entities.
+Decomposing must be performed in such a manner that a developer, while reading the interface, instantly understands: 'here is the place description of no interest to me right now, no need to traverse deeper'.
+If the data fields needed to complete some action are scattered all over different composites, the readability doesn't improve but degrades.

-Proper decomposition also helps with extending and evolving an API.
+Proper decomposition also helps with extending and evolving the API.
 We'll discuss the subject in Section II.